chrisgrieser/nvim-genghis/README.md

 ### File operations
 - `.createNewFile`: Create a new file.
 - `.duplicateFile`: Duplicate the current file.
-- `.moveSelectionToNewFile`: Prompts for a new file name and moves the current selection to that new file.
+- `.moveSelectionToNewFile`: Prompts for a new filename and moves the current selection to that new file.
 (Visual Line command, the selection is moved linewise.)
 - `.renameFile`: Rename the current file.